linnabraham/useful-scripts/README.md

 - `battery-lev.sh` - Script to run in the background and alert about low battery.
 Useful if mostly working in full screen mode.
 - `mpc_control` - Script for controlling music (with mpc)  using dmenu interface

+### Experimental
+I have kept some scripts in the `experimental` folder since they are not production ready :-D.

+- `notifier_calendar`: Script used to display calendar notifications
+- `active-time`: Script used for displaying my daily computer usage time in polybar

+### Device-specific scripts
+Some scripts have hard-coded filepaths that are meant to be used on one particular machine.
+I have segregated them for the time being until I can make it device agnostic.

+I have the `experimental/arch-thinkpad`, where I have the following files:

+- `mpc-add-recent.sh`: Add the music files that I have added or modified in the last 30 days to my current mpd queue.

+In the `experimental/arch-hp/` directory I have the following scripts:

+- `mpc-add-recent.sh`: Same function as the other one
 ## Setup

 - To setup the `bing-rotate.sh` script to automatically download the bing wallpaper of the day, everyday copy the included template files to your